Chief Experience Officer

-Midy is a senior vice president based in Denver.
-Her portfolio at Spitfire centers on a wide range of public interest issues, including income inequality, environmental protection, healthy equity/social determinants of health, racial justice, internet freedom and governance, and immigration and refugee resettlement.
+Midy is based in Denver.
+Her portfolio at Spitfire centers on a wide range of public interest issues, including income inequality, environmental protection, health equity/social determinants of health, racial justice, internet freedom and governance, and immigration and refugee resettlement.
 Her clients include global, national and state foundations such as the Ford Foundation, Environmental Defense Fund, Environmental Defense Fund Action Fund, Earthjustice, ClimateWorks, The Aspen Institute, Hispanics in Philanthropy and the Rose Community Foundation as well as mid-sized organizations such as CFLeads, Colorado Immigrant Rights Coalition and Upwardly Global.

 Midy is a communication strategist and generalist by trade – and a futurist at heart.
 Her career spans the public and private sectors and has often intersected with pressing policy and social issues affecting societal systems.
 She is nationally recognized for her ability to devise local, state and national campaign strategies that are creatively conceptualized, smartly implemented and sustainable.
 She is also a skilled brand strategist with a long track record of integrating executive visibility and social media-driven content-curation strategies to build brand awareness for organizations as they aim to influence national narratives on important issues.
 As a result, she is well respected among corporate representatives, political thought leaders, community advocates and next-generation influencers.